ssenmosip/mosip-temp-documentation/MOSIP-PRD.md

 **Intended audience**

+•	Internal audience:

-The main intended audience for this document are the business owners of the proposed system.
+o	Business owners of the proposed system.
 They must be able to verify that their business requirements have been documented here completely, accurately and unambiguously.

-Data Architects, Application Architects and Technical Architects would also find the information in this document useful when they need to design a solution that will address these business requirements.
+o	Data Architects, Application Architects and Technical Architects would also find the information in this document useful when they need to design a solution that will address these business requirements.

+•	External Audience:

+o	SIs (system integrators)

-Since the requirements are documented here in Technology-independent manner, the end-users of the system should be able to comprehend the requirements fairly easily from this document.
+o	Since the requirements are documented here in Technology-independent manner, the end-users of the system should be able to comprehend the requirements fairly easily from this document.

 2.	**MOSIP -FOR IDENTITY MANAGEMENT**

 **What-is an identity management system**